Betws-y-Coed: Tourism

-The village is a centre for outdoor activities and lies within the Gwydyr Forest.
+The village is a centre for outdoor activities and lies within the Gwydir Forest.

 The current Betws-y-Coed Golf Club was founded in the 1970s.
 There was an earlier club and course located on or near the Recreation Ground.

 The Llyn Elsi reservoir nearby is used by walkers and anglers, and provides water for the village.
 Footpaths provide access to the lake, both from Betws-y-Coed itself and the outlying village of Pentre Du.

-Conwy Valley Railway Museum, with its miniature railway, lies next to the railway station.

 Music

 Melys, an independent rock band, was founded in Betws-y-Coed in 1997.
-The group, who sing in both English and Welsh, have recorded eleven sessions for John Peel on BBC Radio 1 and came first in his Festive Fifty in 2001.
+The group, who sing in both English and Welsh, recorded eleven sessions for John Peel on BBC Radio 1 and came first in his Festive Fifty in 2001.
 They won Best Welsh-language Act at the Welsh Music Awards in 2002.